ntessore/wigner/examples/README.txt

-This repository contains a fast routine in C to compute the Wigner d-matrix for a range of angular momentum values l and fixed m.
-This is done via a recurrence in l, which is described in https://arxiv.org/abs/1904.09973.

-To use the routine, simply copy the `wigner_d.c` source file into your project, and let your code know about the new function by including the `wigner_d.h` header, or by putting

-    extern void wigner_d(int l0, int l1, int m, int k, double x, double* d);

-near the top of your source.

 Included here is a program `cl_to_xi` that converts power spectra C_l to the two-point functions xi(theta) for generic spin-n random fields on the sphere.